Bhangra (dance): Development

-Bhangra today
+Perceptions

+Though it has been referred to as a "Jat art," it may have had less specific origins, instead originally being a geographic West Punjabi regionalism.
+Eastern Punjabi Jatts originally viewed dancing as effeminate, and an activity limited to women's dance like the Giddha, or specialized male dancers (ਨਚਾਰ nachāră) who were not considered respectable.

+After Partition, the dance was popularized by migrants from West Punjab through culture shows and college campuses, as attitudes began to change.
+As a result, the dance began to thrive in East Punjab, while being suppressed in Western Punjab.
+The more vigorous bhangra would come to supplant the older, historically more popular ਝੁੰਮਰ jhummară, though the eventual ubiquity of bhangra would trigger a revival of jhummar in recent years.

 Bhangra connects to a much deeper set of masculine values.
 Most of these values are set through labour, industry and self-sufficiency in agriculture, loyalty, independence and bravery in personal, political and military endeavours; and the development and expression of virility, vigour, and honour are common themes.
+The use of a long staff, or khuṇḍā, by the men are reminiscent of martial dances like the bagha, from which bhangra's roots are traced.

 Bhangra referred both to formal male performances and to communal dancing among men and women.
 In the past 30 years, bhangra has been established all over the world.
 It has become integrated into popular Asian culture after being mixed with hip hop, house and reggae styles of music.
 Certain bhangra moves have been adapted and changed over time but at its core remains a sense of cultural identity and tradition.
-We see bhangra take place mainly in the Punjabi culture.
-Many people tend to showcase bhangra as a source of joy and entertainment at weddings, parties, and all sorts of celebrations.

-Many people also do bhangra as a source of exercise, it is an excellent substitution to the gym.
 Traditionally, bhangra is danced by men but now we see both men and women participating in this dance form.
 With bhangra competitions all over the world, we see all sorts of people competing in these events.